iquinto/tfg/README.md

 ## Configuration

 ### Directory structure
-Create a parent directory (tfg) where to save the downloaded or cloned repositories.
+Create a parent directory (tfg) where to save the downloaded or cloned repositories and the docker-compose file.
 The objective is to have the following directory structure for the  whole project:
 ```
 tfg
 ├ README.md